kkdsdesilva/employee-attrition-rate/README.md

 ```bash
 python scripts/tree_script.py
 ```

-This script will train the decision tree model and save the model to the models directory.
+This script will train the decision tree model and save confusion matrix, feature importance, roc curve, and precision-recall curve plots in the reports/figures directory.